enriquedevs/DE-101-Practices/Practices/session_17_ADF_Load/README.md

 * Click **OK**
 * On the activity configurations, go to **Sink** and create a new dataset
 * Search for **Azure SQL Database**
-* Set a name for your dataset ("AzureSQLTable_AAPL_ds"), select the linked service for the azure db you created in the past session
+* Set a name for your dataset ("AzureSQLTable_AAPL_landing_ds"), select the linked service for the azure db you created in the past session
-* Select "dbo.AAPL" table
+* Select "dbo.AAPL_landing" table
 * You can import the schema or import it later
-* Under your activit configurations go to **Mapping**
+* Under your activit configurations go to **Mapping** and **Import schemas** (so you can view mapping/transformation options)
   ![img](documentation_images/ADF_mapping_schemas.png)

-For fixed or known schemas it is usefull to import the schemas and review or modify your mappings.
+* For fixed or known schemas it is usefull to import the schemas and review or modify your mappings.
 Here you can also preview the data (not all sources allow data preview).
+* In this case, **Clear** the schema (at this moment we will not make any transformation since we are building ELT pipelines)
 * If everything looks like expected, on the upper tabs of your workspace, click **Validate** and if there are no errors, click on **Publish** (saves the pipeline in your Data Factory workspace) and then **Debug** or **Trigger now**

 &nbsp;